ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ```
 Here, the `counter()` function stores its internal state in a variable called `_count`.
 It also returns an object with two functions on it - `increment()` and `count()`.
 Because `_count` is defined outside of `increment()` and `current()`, both functions share the same value, and that value is maintained independent of calls to either function.
 And, because `_count` is defined inside `counter()`, nothing outside `counter()` can access it.
 This is  we want in a hook!

-(If this seems confusing, have a look at [the MDN guide to closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), or the td chaptean c in [Kyle Simpson's excellent You Don't Know JS Yet](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/README.md))
+(If this seems confusing, have a look at [the MDN guide to closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), or [the chapter on scope and closures in Kyle Simpson's excellent You Don't Know JS Yet](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/README.md))

 If we were to have a go at defining the `useState()` hook, it might look something like this
 ```js